-Have you ever been to a restaurant or a store with your parents and grandparents and heard them complain about prices?
-Or they tell you, “Back in my day, gas was only 50 cents a gallon!”
-What they’re trying to tell you is that gas is expensive nowadays.
-But what you’re hearing is that gas was cheaper then.
+Have you ever been to a restaurant or a store with your parents and grandparents and heard them reminisce about the past?
+Perhaps they've said something like, “Back in my day, gas was only 50 cents a gallon!”
+While the sentiment is a mix of nostalgia and surprise at how prices have risen, there's a deeper psychological process at play here.

 The anchoring effect explains that we tend to cling to one set of beliefs or information.
 Often, this information is the first piece that we learn.
 That information influences how we perceive any supplemental information, even if it’s received years later.